open-telemetry/opentelemetry.io/content/en/blog/2024/otel-cicd-sig/index.md

 ## Engineers need observability into their CI/CD pipelines

 [CI/CD observability](https://medium.com/@horovits/fcc6c10c4987) is essential for ensuring that software is released to production efficiently and reliably.
-Well-functioning CI/CD pipelines directly impact business outcomes by shortening [Lead Time for Changes DORA metric](https://horovits.medium.com/improving-devops-performance-with-dora-metrics-918b9604f8e2), and enabling fast identification and resolution of broken or flaky processes.
-By integrating observability into CI/CD workflows, teams can monitor the health and performance of their pipelines in real-time, gaining insights into bottlenecks and areas that require improvement.
+Well-functioning CI/CD pipelines directly impact business outcomes by shortening [Lead Time for Changes DORA metrics](https://horovits.medium.com/improving-devops-performance-with-dora-metrics-918b9604f8e2) and enabling fast identification and resolution of broken or flaky processes.
+By integrating observability into CI/CD workflows, teams can monitor the health and performance of their pipelines in real time, gaining insights into bottlenecks and areas that require improvement.

 Leveraging the same well-established tools used for monitoring production environments, organizations can extend their observability capabilities to include the release cycle, fostering a holistic approach to software delivery.
 Whether open source or proprietary tools, there’s no need to reinvent the wheel when choosing the observability toolchain for CI/CD pipelines.

 ## The need for standardization

 However, the diverse landscape of CI/CD tools creates challenges in achieving consistent end-to-end observability.
-With each tool having its own means, format and semantic conventions for reporting the pipeline execution status, fragmentation within the toolchain can hinder seamless monitoring.
-Migrating between tools becomes painful, as it requires reimplementing existing dashboards, reports and alerts.
+With each tool having its own means, format, and semantic conventions for reporting the pipeline execution status, fragmentation within the toolchain can hinder seamless monitoring.
+Migrating between tools becomes painful, as it requires reimplementing existing dashboards, reports, and alerts.

 Things become even more challenging, when needing to monitor multiple tools involved in the release pipeline in a uniform manner.
 This is where [open standards and specifications become critical](https://horovits.medium.com/the-rise-of-open-standards-in-observability-highlights-from-kubecon-13694e732c97).
 They create a common uniform language, one which is tool- and vendor-agnostic, enabling cohesive observability across different tools and allowing teams to maintain a clear and comprehensive view of their CI/CD pipeline performance.